-The Ticket number from the airport computer appears on the screen when your results are ready.
+The ticket number from the airport computer appears on the screen when your results are ready.
 They give you a particular document for your final destination country and put a sticker on your boarding pass.

-The escalator to departure is right next to where you come into terminal 3 arrivals.
+The escalator to departure is right next to where you come into Terminal 3 arrivals.

-Getting a COVID test at Malpensa Airport
+Getting a Covid-19 test at Malpensa Airport

-Travelers wishing to take an antigen test at Malpensa airport in Milan must register in advance by using this LINK HERE.
-The website to register for an Antigen Test at Malpensa is a bit tricky.
+Travelers wishing to take an antigen test at Malpensa airport in Milan must register in advance by using this link.
+The website to register for an antigen test at Malpensa is a bit tricky.
 Sometimes the location is listed as Palazzo Della Salute, but you will take the antigen test at Malpensa.
-The cost is 36 Euros.
-For more details, please visit the Malpensa Airport site.
+The cost is €36.
+For more details, please visit the Malpensa Airport website.

 A Private Clinic

-Getting an Antigen test at a private clinic in the Milan area is also another option.
+Getting an antigen test at a private clinic in the Milan area is also another option.
 There are various clinics located throughout the city.
 This is also a good option if you are ending your trip in Lake Como like I just did.
 I’ve tested at two different private clinics in Lake Como and both processes were very similar.
 One clinic, Analisi, had a great English-speaking staff.
-Bianalisi called me to confirm my appointment in English.
+They called me to confirm my appointment in English.

 The first step to take an antigen test at a private clinic for returning to the USA is to register online.
 In Lake Como, the clinics and testing centers will be in Como town.
 If you are staying in Bellagio, Tremezzo, or Lezzeno, you will have to go to Como for your test.

 At Analise clinic, located in the center of Como, all of the registration was done ahead of time.
 I showed up for my appointment at 10 am.
 At the front desk, I showed them my confirmation email for my appointment and then paid for my test.
-The test was a quick swab of the nose.
-And I was out within 10 minutes.
+The test was a quick swab of the nose, and I was out within 10 minutes.
 I received an email with my results later that day.

-There are three clear big benefits to getting the test early at the train station or At a private clinic.
+There are three clear benefits to getting the test early at the train station or at a private clinic.
 The first is the elimination of unnecessary stress by getting it done ahead of time.
 Second, you will have your test in hand, and if you fly American Airlines as I do, you can use the Verifly app to upload your results making check-in at the airport simple and straightforward.

-Third, and probably most importantly, is the códice fiscale, which is kind of like an ID number, is generated by the private clinic.
-The códice fiscale is often asked for when taking a Covid test in Italy.
+Third, and probably most importantly, the códice fiscale, which is kind of like an ID number, is generated by the private clinic.
+The códice fiscale is often asked for when taking a Covid-19 test in Italy.
 The private clinics provide a little bit more service and answer more questions for you.